Canada-China Promotion and Reciprocal Protection of Investments Agreement: Nomenclature

 The short name of the Agreement Between the Government of Canada and the Government of the People's Republic of China for the Promotion and Reciprocal Protection of Investments used by Global Affairs Canada is the Canada-China Promotion and Reciprocal Protection of Investments Agreement.
 McCarthy Tétrault referred to the agreement as the China-Canada BIT.
-In Canada the name for Bilateral Investment Treaties is Foreign Investment Protection Agreement (FIPA) or Foreign Investment Protection and Promotion Agreement (FIPA).
-Corporations, that engage in bilateral trade, can use FIPAs to protect against public policies that interfere with their operation's revenue.
+In Canada, the name for Bilateral Investment Treaties is Foreign Investment Protection Agreement (FIPA) or Foreign Investment Protection and Promotion Agreement (FIPA).
+Corporations that engage in bilateral trade can use FIPAs to protect against public policies that interfere with their operation's revenue.

 The Council of Canadians referred to the agreement as the Canada-China FIPA.
-Hupacasath First Nation and other First Nations organizations referred to it the Canada China FIPPA.
+Hupacasath First Nation and other First Nations organizations referred to it as the Canada China FIPPA.

 Notable obligations and clauses

 The Canada China FIPA ties Canada "to the terms of the agreement for a minimum of 31 years."

 The three core Canada China FIPA substantive obligations include "non-discriminatory treatment", "fair and equitable treatment", and "compensation for expropriation".
-According to a 2012 Foreign Investment Law Journal article, Canada's 2012 FIPPA model, links "fair and equitable treatment" to "The Minimum Standard of Treatment" customary international law.
+According to a 2012 Foreign Investment Law Journal article, Canada's 2012 FIPPA model, links "fair and equitable treatment" to "The Minimum Standard of Treatment" customary in international law.
 This ensures "fair and equitable treatment and full protection and security in accordance with the principles of customary international law."

 Concerns were raised regarding the provision for national treatment in Article 6 because the CCPRPIA did not provide for pre-establishment national treatment (a right of entry into the Canadian or Chinese markets for investors of the other country).
 This could disproportionately favour Chinese investors in Canada because China places more onerous requirements on foreign investors for the registration and approval of new enterprises than does Canada, and because government screening in China involves numerous levels of bureaucracy for new companies.

 Investor-State Dispute Settlement

 Article 15 provides that investors of one country are permitted to sue the government of the other country through an international tribunal.
-Corporations from either country can sue if the country in which they have their operations has public policies even those intended on protecting the environment, health, or safety that the corporation says "interferes with the corporation’s profitability".
+Corporations from either country can sue if the country in which they have their operations has public policies, even those intended on protecting the environment, health, or safety, that the corporation says "interferes with the corporation’s profitability".
 Canada's risk of such lawsuits is much greater than China's, since "China's foreign direct investment in Canada is much higher than Canada's in China."
-By 2015, Chinese foreign direct investment in Canada in 2015 was roughly three times the amount of Canadian investment in China.
+By 2015, Chinese foreign direct investment in Canada was roughly three times the amount of Canadian investment in China.

 According to a 2014 article published by Osler, the Agreement provides safeguards to Canadian investors in the Chinese economy.
 The article also said that the agreement was one of China's first investment treaties with such comprehensive dispute settlement provisions.